Aayush65/VITB-Grievances/README.md

 - JWT
 - MongoDB
 - Redis
-## Frontend

-The frontend for our Grievance Server is hosted on Github Pages.
-The repository for the server is [here](https://github.com/Aayush65/grievance-portal).
 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run the server, you will need to add the environment variables to your .env file as shown in .env.example

 **MongoDB Atlas**: